-Students also have the opportunity to access courses offered by outside organisations other than Pacific Pines State High School.
+Students also can access courses offered by outside organisations other than Pacific Pines State High School.
 There are a wide variety of certificate courses available from various RTOs.
 STUDENTS MUST BE 14 years and 9 months ON COMMENCEMENT of the COURSE.